-The valley is at least one or two days' walk from any town or road, so this is a very isolated spot.
+The valley is at least two days' walk from any town or road, so this is a very isolated spot.
 But there is a mountain hut in the heart of the valley at Nallo where you can spend a night.
 Talk about getting away from it all.

 Llyn Idwal is my favourite place in the UK: a wild and lake hidden nestled at the foot of the jagged, ice-sculpted peaks of Cwm Idwal in Snowdonia National Park.
 Waterfalls stream down the hillside into the lake, boulders lie scattered across the landscape and the gentle Y Garn looms in the distance.
 The water is named after a prince whose father ruled over northern Wales in the ninth century - this is old-earth, weathered beauty.

 A walk around the lake only takes 1 or 2 hours and is quite gentle.
 If you want something more challenging, you can hike up to Y Garn (947m) or Glyder Fawr (1,000m) via the Devil's Kitchen.
-However you enjoy Llyn Idwal, you will promise yourself to come back one day.
+However you enjoy Llyn Idwal, you'll promise yourself to come back one day.

-Although we enjoyed spectacular scenery every day of our trip, the most pleasant hike was probably from Tsvirmi, perched on the edge of a dramatic plateau, to the timeless village of Adishi.
-There we spent a night in a Svan tower - a must-do in this part of the world.
+Although we enjoyed spectacular scenery on every day of our trip, the most pleasant hike was probably from Tsvirmi, perched on the edge of a dramatic plateau, to the timeless village of Adishi.
+There, we spent a night in a Svan tower - a must-do in this part of the world.